 Audacious is an open source audio player.
 A descendant of XMMS, Audacious plays your music how you want it, without stealing away your computer’s resources from other tasks.
 Drag and drop folders and individual song files, search for artists and albums in your entire music library, or create and edit your own custom playlists.
 Listen to CD’s or stream music from the Internet.
-Tweak the sound with the graphical equalizer or experiment with LADSPA effects.
-Enjoy the modern GTK-themed interface or change things up with Winamp Classic skins.
-Use the plugins included with Audacious to fetch lyrics for your music, to set an alarm in the morning, and more.
+Tweak the sound with the graphical equalizer or change the dynamic range with audio effects.
+Enjoy the modern Qt-themed interface or change things up with Winamp Classic skins.
+Use the plugins included with Audacious to fetch lyrics for your music, display a VU meter, and more.

 If you have trouble installing or running Audacious, feel free to ask for help on the forums.
 You can also request a new feature or report a bug here, but please check the list of common problems first.
 Also remember that the developers of Audacious are volunteers and can only spend a limited amount of time on the project.
 If you request a major design change or report a bug without enough information for us to reproduce it, you will probably be ignored.